kyma-project/website/content/blog-posts/2020-03-22-release-notes-1.11/index.md

 ### Istio distroless images

-In order to satisfy security concerns and reduce the potential attack surface, all images used by Istio have been changed from Debian-based to [distroless](https://istio.io/docs/ops/configuration/security/harden-docker-images/).
+In order to address security concerns and reduce the potential attack surface, all images used by Istio have been changed from Debian-based to [distroless](https://istio.io/docs/ops/configuration/security/harden-docker-images/).
 The smaller image size also positively affects the overall performance of the Service Mesh.

 ### Istio installation refactor

-#### Istio installation customization
+* Istio installation customization

 Istio installation can be customized with an installation override.
-This allows you to easily change the Istio configuration used in the Kyma installation.
+This allows you to easily change the Istio configuration used in Kyma installation.
 The user-provided configurations are merged with the defaults.
 See the [documentation](https://kyma-project.io/docs/1.11/components/service-mesh/#configuration-service-mesh-production-profile-system-requirements) for the details and usage example.

 > **NOTE:** This feature deprecates the old way of configuring Istio with Helm overrides.

-#### Istio init removal
+* Istio init removal

 The `istio-init` and `istio` charts have been merged to make the installation faster and less error-prone.